Prostate Cancer Gene Expression Testing at UCSF

 Are biopsy-based tests for me?

-In a UCSF study of 395 men diagnosed with low or intermediate risk prostate cancer (based on age, PSA, clinical stage, Gleason score on biopsy), OncotypeDX® was performed and compared with findings at surgery.
+In a UCSF study of 395 men diagnosed with low or intermediate risk prostate cancer (based on age, PSA, clinical stage, Gleason score on biopsy), OncotypeDX® was performed at Genomic Health labs and compared with findings at surgery.
 This validation trial suggested that OncotypeDX® GPS was a strong and independent predictor of findings at surgery.
 This significant finding has led some prostate cancer experts to incorporate this tissue based test into decision making for patients considering active surveillance.
 Further studies are ongoing at UCSF and other institutions, and will hopefully provide insight into the value of this test in the context of men diagnosed with low risk prostate cancer.

 Tests after surgical removal of the prostate

 In the United States, approximately one half of men diagnosed with prostate cancer will undergo treatment with radical prostatectomy (complete surgical removal of the prostate and seminal vesicles).
 Of these, roughly one-third will experience recurrence of disease detected by rising prostate specific antigen (PSA).
 Known risk factors for recurrence after surgery include advanced stage (extension beyond prostate capsule), high grade disease, cancer at the surgical margin, and lymph node spread.
 For patients at high risk for recurrence, additional treatment with hormones or radiation therapy is often considered but may over-treat some who would not recur.
 Furthermore, some patients experience recurrence in the absence of these predictors.
 As a result, our ability to define which patients may benefit from additional treatment is not completely understood.
 Two gene-based tests of prostate cancer tissue taken from radical prostatectomy specimens aim to narrow this gap: